 The Leeds Pottery were one of Yorkshire’s most respected ceramics firms.
 The company achieved widespread fame for its creamware; a glazed earthenware with a rich cream colour.
 Established c.1770 in Hunslet, the Leeds Pottery established healthy sales in both British and overseas markets.
-By 1851 the Leeds Pottery factory was among the largest in Yorkshire, employing around 400 workers.
 Business suffered in the later 1800s due to increased competition and the company closed in 1881.

-The Drawing Books are a treasure trove of information on the Leeds Pottery.
+The Design, Drawing & Pattern Books are a treasure trove of information on the Leeds Pottery.
 The drawings and designs are tremendously diverse and attractively rendered, highlighting the incredible variety and quality of the company’s wares.
 The illustrated products include everyday items such plates, bowls and jugs, as well as extravagant ornamental pieces such as potpourri pots, chocolate stands and figurines.
 Some of the drawings show beautiful moulded pieces with intricate flowers, seashells, animals, even mermen, winged harpies and griffins.
-There are also eye-catching designs for decorated pieces; these feature floral patterns, geometric borders and images of people, animals, mythical or historical scenes
+The designs for decorative patterns are colourful and eye-catching; these feature floral patterns, geometric borders and images of people, animals, mythical or historical scenes.

-The Pattern Books are fascinating for those wishing to chart the Leeds Pottery’s growth and popularity.
+Designs of Sundry Articles… is a fascinating source for those wishing to chart the Leeds Pottery’s growth and popularity.
 The company’s growth period is shown by their use of foreign language indexes, which indicate healthy overseas trade.
 The existence of the second edition, with 85 extra products, shows that this enterprising firm was keen to meet demands for new Leedsware.
 Another interesting feature is the continuation of products – pieces in the original 1783 edition are still present in the c.1814 version.
-This shows that earlier products were still on sale around 30 years later – a testament to the firm’s lasting appeal.
+This shows that earlier products were still on sale around 30 years later – evidence of the firm’s lasting appeal.